-Where to Stay in Florence: Best Neighborhoods for First-Time Visitors
+Where to Stay in Florence: Best Areas for First-Time Visitors (2026)

 Choosing where to stay in Florence can shape your entire trip.
 Florence is compact and walkable, but the wrong hotel base can still mean noisy nights, awkward luggage walks, or longer sightseeing days than expected.
 The right neighborhood makes museum mornings smoother, dinners easier, and arrival days far less stressful.